Civilization: Beyond Earth: Changes from the traditional Civilization formula

 There are a number of significant changes from the Civilization model.
 In previous Civilization titles, players selected from historical empires led by historical figures, each with preset personalities.
 In Beyond Earth, players make choices at the beginning of the game, including what sponsors backed their expedition, what kind of spacecraft they used to reach the planet, and who and what they brought to the new world, allowing players to create a customized civilization of their own.
 Early decisions have a significant effect on the gameplay.

-While previous Civilization titles have had linear tech trees, Beyond Earth has a "tech web" which branches off in several directions, forcing players to choose only one at a time.
-The game intentionally does not allow for technology trading between civilizations (though it can be stolen), and it is difficult to unlock all of the game's technologies in a single playthrough.
+Because Beyond Earth's "tech web" branches out radially and requires only one prerequisite to unlock dependent technologies, players can research certain directions in depth while ignoring other directions.
+Traditional Civilization technologies instead require all prerequisites, for a more linear technology tree that advances in one general direction over time.
+While technology can be stolen, Beyond Earth intentionally does not allow for technology trading, and it is difficult to unlock all of the game's technologies in a single playthrough.
+This encourages players to be more selective in their technology choices and specialize in certain directions based on the player's situations and strategy.

 The "affinities" are overarching philosophies on human advancement that shape players' technological advancement and unlock affinity-unique units.
 The Harmony affinity aims to co-exist with the planet, utilizing genetic modification, and is able to domesticate the native wildlife.
 The Supremacy affinity puts its trust in advanced technology, and utilizes highly specialized units that aid each other on the field.
 The Purity affinity is isolationist, building powerful defensive structures and attempting to make the new planet more Earth-like.
 Each affinity has a special project that is unlocked once fully embraced, and grants victory to the player who completes it first.
 Other victory conditions include conquering the other factions by force and following the traces of an alien civilization in order to ultimately establish contact.